sveltejs/kit/documentation/docs/01-routing.md

 src/routes/foo-[bar].svelte
 ```

 ... and you navigate to `/foo-xyz`, then SvelteKit will first try `foo-[bar].svelte` because it is the best match.
 If that yields no response, SvelteKit will try other less specific yet still valid matches for `/foo-xyz`.
 Since endpoints have higher precedence than pages, the next attempt will be `[baz].js`.
 Then alphabetical order takes precedence and thus `[baz].svelte` will be tried before `[qux].svelte`.
-The first route that responds — a page that returns something from [`load`](#loading) or has no `load` function, or an endpoint that returns something — will handle the request.

 If no page or endpoint responds to a request, SvelteKit will respond with a generic 404.